stepborc/Scripts/README.md

 # Why forking
-I'll working with older images from a1d3s.
+I'm working with older images from a1d3s.
 It's necessary because newer kernels have a problem with my tvheadend installation.
-The "continous errors" will increase with newer kernel annormal.
+The "continous errors" will increase with newer kernel abnormal.

 # Scripts
 Scripts for Debian Image